ImAnitaYadav07/Hostpitality_Analysis_Dashboard/README.md

 # Revenue Insight of Hospitality Domain
 <b>Domain :<b/>Hostpitality<br>
 <b>Function :<b/>Revenue

 ## Background

 AtliQ Grands owns multiple five-star hotels across India.
 They have been in the hospitality industry for the past 20 years.
 Due to strategic moves from other competitors and ineffective decision-making in management, AtliQ Grands are losing its market share and revenue in the luxury/business hotels category.
 As a strategic move, the managing director of AtliQ Grands wanted to incorporate “Business and Data Intelligence” to regain their market share and revenue.

-As a data analyst I have created new interactive dashboard using their sample data and a mock-up dashboard to work on the following task.
+As a data analyst I have created new interactive dashboard in #POWER BI using their sample data and a mock-up dashboard to work on the following task.

 * To create the metrics according to the metric list.
 * To create a dashboard according to the mock-up provided by stakeholders.